INSTRUCTORS

 Her practice is centered on the fiber arts, including basketry and textile weaving, spinning, felt making and natural dyeing.
 She enjoys gathering and growing plants for crafting, from flax, cotton, and various dye plants to broom corn and basketry willows.
 Prin teaches the Fiber Arts curriculum at Sterling College as well as workshops in Vermont and New England.

-Prin is teaching Introduction to Natural Dyeing.
+Prin is teaching Felted Bags.

 Penny Hewitt is passionate about revitalizing and sharing traditional skills, particularly in the forms of black ash and bark basketry.
 She enjoys teaching people how to transform natural materials from the surrounding forests into objects of beauty that are useful in everyday life.
 She is inspired by traditions of many cultures, and is grateful for the opportunities of connection that her craft cultivates.
 Her experience includes teaching workshops to all ages, as well as crafting for income, pleasure and to meet the needs of her homesteading life.

-Penny is teaching Tree to Basket.
+Penny is teaching Beginner's Basket.

 A habitual wanderer and weed eater, Lucian Avery lives with his family in Hardwick VT.
 He likes making things for everyday life, like baskets, bowls and chicken soup.
 Lucian spends his days blacksmithing, focusing on hand tools - mostly for the garden, woodshop and kitchen.
 IG